 Three student teams reach international video game competition finals

-Of the 15 teams of students to reach the finals of international video games development competition Dare to be Digital, three are made up of students from NUA.
+Of the 15 teams of students to reach the finals of international video games development competition Dare to be Digital, three are made up of BA Games Art and Design students from NUA.
 The teams successfully pitched their innovative video game concepts to game industry panels and are now in the running to win the competition and a prestigious BAFTA award.

 Dare to be Digital invites university students to form teams of five artists, programmers and audio creatives to develop prototype video games.
 The finalists utilise the facilities at Abertay University in Dundee for 7 weeks in the summer to develop a prototype of their game, where they are mentored by international game studios culminating in a public display of the prototypes at talent showcasing event Dare ProtoPlay.
 Three teams will be awarded prizes of £2,500 and selected to form the nominations for the Ones to Watch award at the 2015 BAFTA Games Awards.